cmusatyalab/steeleagle/docs/hermes/hermes.md

 # Hermes

-## Description
-Hermes is used to compile a fligh plan designed in MyMaps and exported as a .kml/.kmz file, to drone flight commands.
-[Github pages](https://cmusatyalab.github.io/steel-eagle/) contains the current list of supported tasks.
+Hermes is used to compile a flight plan designed in MyMaps and exported as a .kml/.kmz file, to drone flight commands.
 It uses jinja templating to generate a platform-agnostic mission script (or MS) in java.
 The MS contains drone and cloudlet facing commands at a high level, which correspond to the tasks defined in the .kml file.
-A drone platform is also specified in the MS and instructs the app onboard the drone which low-level drone implementation to use.
+A drone platform is also specified in the MS which instructs the app onboard the drone which low-level drone implementation to use.

 ## Prerequisites